 Green coffee beans haven’t been roasted, so their natural oils are more stable.
 Because of this, green coffee beans can last for a very long time and are best for long-term storage.

 How to Store Coffee Long Term

 If you want to store coffee long-term, you’ll need to protect it from oxygen, light, moisture, and heat.
 Here are some of the best ways to store coffee so it lasts years or even decades.

 Coffee has very little moisture in it.
 Because of this, you don’t have to worry about it getting freezer burned.
 It will stay fresh for years in the freezer.

 There is one potential issue about storing coffee in the freezer though: it can absorb smells from other items.
 If you keep your coffee next to leftover steaks, for example, the coffee can get a funky aroma.

 To prevent this, make sure you store coffee in sealed non-permeable bags (won’t let gasses through).
 Some coffee already comes in these bags (the metal-looking bags) and can go straight in the freezer.
 Once you remove the coffee beans from the freezer, make sure you let them get to room temperature before opening.
-Otherwise they will absorb humidity and start to go bad.
+Otherwise, they will absorb humidity and start to go bad.

 Option 2: Air-Tight Containers

 Once you’ve opened a bag of coffee, put it in air-tight containers.
 This isn’t the ideal solution for coffee because there will still be oxygen in the container.
 However, it will help slow down the oxidation and gassing-off process.
-If you have a large amount of coffee beans, you could even store them in buckets with gamma lids.
+If you have a large number of coffee beans, you could even store them in buckets with gamma lids.